the1lab/1lab/src/index.lagda.md

 While it is infeasible to maintain a list of everything noteworthy, we do maintain an association between definitions in the 1Lab and in the HoTT book: the [HoTT](HoTT.html) page.
-It's worth mentioning explicitly that this page is also indexed for search, so you can find definitions by searching for their name in the book.
+It's worth mentioning explicitly that this page is also indexed for search, so you can find a definition by the name of the section it appears under.

 ## Getting involved

 Even though the 1Lab is maintained primarily by [the authors][authors], it is first and foremost a community project.
-The literal work takes place on [GitHub], but ongoing discussion happens on [Discord].
+The actual formalisation work takes place on [GitHub], but ongoing discussion happens on [Discord].
 We welcome all contributions, though we would kindly ask that anyone submitting a substantial change discuss it on Discord first.

 [GitHub]: https://github.com/plt-amy/1lab
 [Discord]: https://discord.gg/eQDNM26uKP